-Big Read Wichita begins October 1.
-More events will be added throughout the summer.
-Unless otherwise noted, events on this page are free and open to the public.
+While Big Read Wichita officially starts October 1, our slate of programs begins in September.
+Unless otherwise noted, events listed on this page are free and open to the public.

 Learn more about the largest refugee crisis happening in the world today, what conditions led these people to flee their homeland, and what steps are being taken to make lives better for these refugees who long to return to their country of origin.
 Claudine Leary will speak on the work she is doing to improve the lives of refugees.